Veronica Portillo: The Ruins

 After taking a break from the show, Portillo returned as part of the Champions Team.
 In the fourth episode after a long verbal battle with teammate Tonya Cooley, Veronica was struck by Cooley, who was struggling with alcoholism and had anger towards Portillo due to Portillo's treatment of Cooley during past seasons including her crafty, cliquish, and antagonistic methods of game play during the show's early seasons.
 This resulted in Tonya's disqualification from The Ruins.
 Not experiencing her previous success on the show, Portillo was later eliminated in the sixth episode by KellyAnne Judd from The Real World: Sydney.
 Her attempts at forming an alliance with Evan Starkman were rejected.

 Champs vs. Pros

 Portillo competed on the 2017 miniseries The Challenge: Champs vs. Pros for the charity Planned Parenthood, for which she raised $1,000.
 However, she was quickly sent in elimination and lost against Ashley Mitchell from Real World: Ex-Plosion.

 XXX: Dirty 30

-Portillo returned to the main show eight years after her prior season to compete in the thirtieth season of The Challenge, where she became friend with Jemmye Carroll.
+Portillo returned to the main show eight years after her prior season to compete in the thirtieth season of The Challenge, where she became friends with Jemmye Carroll.
 Despite her long break she won an elimination against fellow veteran Aneesa Ferreira and orchestrated Leroy Garrett's elimination before being voted out in episode 14.